BrsDincer/OpenAI-Share-Data-Gathering---OSINT---Data-Download/README.md

 pip install -r requirements.txt
  ```

-After saving the file, you can run these commands below in an IDE of your choice.
+After downloading the repository, you can run these commands below in an IDE of your choice.

 > OpenAI Share links as JSON: